gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 Most LEDs emit a **narrow spectrum of light** (as opposed to filament-style bulbs, which emit a broad spectrum of light).
 The **spectral shape is approximately Gaussian** (a.k.a. the normal distribution).

-{{% img src="green-led-relative-intensity-vs-wavelength-ltst-c190kgkt.png" width="650" caption="A graph of the relative intensity vs. wavelength for a 0603 green LED (LTST-C190KGKT).
+{{% figure src="green-led-relative-intensity-vs-wavelength-ltst-c190kgkt.png" width="650" caption="A graph of the relative intensity vs. wavelength for a 0603 green LED (LTST-C190KGKT).
 It has a peak wavelength of 574nm and a dominant wavelength of 571nm." %}}

 The peak wavelength is the wavelength at the peak of the spectral density curve.
 The dominant wavelength is a _colorimetric_ quantity that describes the perceived colour of the LED with respect to the human eye.
 The human eye essentially sees a weighted average of all the wavelengths emitted by the LED, and perceives a single colour based on this averaging.